BigBang (South Korean band): Musical style

 On their "career-exemplifying" third album Made (2016), the group mixed a variety of electronic music with soft rock.
 "Loser" was cited for "introduc[ing] a more mature style" to BigBang's discography "without losing the images they had enforced through previous releases", while "Bang Bang Bang" was noted for its modern EDM-inspired sound.
 The "boundary-pushing elements" of "Bae Bae" helped popularize the trap genre in K-pop.
 "Let's Not Fall in Love" focused on the group's less-seen "tender" side with a "lush" production that "evokes a range of emotions".
 "Girlfriend" was a "mellow hip-hop throwback to the group's early days".

 Since members of the band have also experimented widely with other genres on solo projects, the group has been described as "rich in variety".
 Taeyang's EP Hot was mainly a collection of R&B songs, the singer naming the genre his "main focus".
 Daesung's first digital single, "Look at Me, GwiSoon" was a trot song, which drew criticism due to BigBang's image as "hip-hop artists".
 On his debut album Heartbreaker, G-Dragon incorporated dance, hip-hop, and R&B. Justin McCurry from The Guardian stated, "Each of the five members has his own individual look, and their musical range is equally eclectic, covering R&B, hip-hop, house, electro and pop."
 BigBang have been described as "artistic superheroes" for their "versatility and success in whatever they do".
 Their continued experimentation with a diverse range of musical styles and their distinct personalities have been highlighted as some of the main reasons for their popularity and longevity.
 The Chosun Ilbo explained that their "strong lead among idol groups" was a result of the quality of their music, noting that "whenever Big Bang promotes new songs, they want to introduce something new and tell us new stories."
-Internationally, however, BigBang is often referred to as a "K-pop" group, a label they do not appreciate.
 G-Dragon commented, "We are Korean, so obviously they call our music K-pop.
 But we never thought of our music as K-pop.
 Our music is just our music."
 T.O.P also disagreed with the "K-pop" label, opining that "[y]ou don't divide pop music by who's doing it.
 We don't say, for instance, 'white pop' when white people make music."